QubesOS/qubes-core-qrexec/Documentation/multifile-policy.markdown

 other locales with more severe problems, like `eesti` which has the letter `Z` sorted differently, but those are not worked around here.

-As to `.` as first character, there are two reasons.
+As to file name content (`.policy` suffix and first character other than `.`), there are two reasons.
 First reason is, `ls` without `-a` or `-A` won't list them.
-Second reason is, several editors (notably Vim) keep swap files together with edited files.
+Second reason is, several editors (notably Vim) keep backup and/or swap files together with edited files.
 Typically they won't parse correctly, so they would cause errors.
 Effectively this would break any qrexec calls while the policy file is opened for editing.

 ## New include syntax
 ```